slint-ui/slint/docs/langref/src/bindings.md

 The re-evaluation happens lazily when the property is queried.

 Internally, a dependency is registered for any property accessed while evaluating a binding.
-When a property changes, the dependencies are consulted and all dependent bindings are marked as dirty.
+When a property changes, the dependencies are notified and all dependent bindings are marked as dirty.

-Callbacks in native code by default don`t depend on any properties unless they query a property in the native code.
+Callbacks in native code by default don't depend on any properties unless they query a property in the native code.